 Make sure not to have any personal items on hand (i.e. purses, gown hanger, etc).
 Any items you carry will need to be placed under your seat or on your lap during the ceremony.
 To prevent loss/misplacement of your items, make sure to give them to a family member before you line up.

 Graduate Information Card

 All graduates will get a “graduate information card” which you will hand to the name reader as you begin to walk across the stage.
 This card will be handed out to graduates at the beginning of the morning rehearsal.
 Your name will be read from this card—not from the program.
-Please fill the card out completely (both sides), printing your name legibly (see samples).
-Include the exact name of the degree(s) or certificate program(s) (see the list of 2012-13 Approved Participants).
+This card will have some information pre-filled but you will need to fill out certain sections yourself.
+(See samples).
 Do not include honors or other information as they will not be announced; honors are only printed on the program.

 Students who cannot attend the rehearsal must arrive early in the evening to fill out a card at the Check-In Table before going to line up.

 Disabilities Accommodations for Graduates Participating in the Ceremony

 Any graduate needing special accommodations for him/herself due to a physical or mobile disability must inform the Office of Student Services at 256-7363 at least three weeks prior to the event.
 No special accommodations will be made for family members or guests of graduates.
 The rehearsal on Friday morning is highly recommended for any graduate needing special accommodations.